Unemployment in China: Rural labor migration and urban unemployment

 The unemployment rates of every country throughout the world are strongly correlated with gross domestic product and rural and urban labor.
 According to a 2017 economic study, official government statistics show that unemployment in China is unusually low relative to gross domestic product and suspiciously stable.
-China's labor market was highly regulated and dominated by state-owned enterprises, with an average unemployment rate of 3.7 per cent between 1988 and 1995, but this rose sharply after numerous lay-offs between 1995 and 2002, reaching an average unemployment rate of 9.5 per cent between 2002 and 2009.
+China's labor market was highly regulated and dominated by state-owned enterprises, with an average unemployment rate of 3.7 per cent between 1988 and 1995, but this rose sharply after numerous lay-offs between 1995 and 2002, a period commonly referred to as Xiagang (下岗), reaching an average unemployment rate of 9.5 per cent between 2002 and 2009.
 These changes had the greatest impact on non-technical workers from rural area, particularly less educated women and younger workers.
 Lastly, estimates of unemployment and labor force participation rates were provided for all urban residents, including migrants without a registered permanent residence.
 As of 2018, the total number of registered migrant workers stands at around 288.4 million.

 In 2002, economists Fan Zhai and Zhi Wang simulated China's economy following its accession to the World Trade Organization.
 The study concluded that there was a need for coordination between China's rural-urban migration policy, labor market reform, and trade liberalization measures.
 This action would not only prevent a deterioration in urban unemployment, but also increase the flexibility of the labor market to create more employment opportunities for rural unskilled labor workers from the agricultural sector.